 John Baddiley Head of Technology Strategy Bank of New Zealand

-Bronwyn Wood Senior Manager, Portfolio and Technology PMO ANZ Bank NZ Ltd
+Bronwyn Wood Senior Manager Operational Risk ANZ Bank NZ Ltd

 Abi Cameron Head of Capital & Governance Vodafone New Zealand

 Sonia McFetridge Programme Manager, Strategic Initiatives Ministry of Foreign Affairs and Trade

 Mark Le Comte Corporate Performance Programme Manager Bay of Plenty Regional Council

 Brendon Cowles Programme Manager MainPower New Zealand Ltd

 Building a strong external network is super important for a myriad of reasons.
 A collegial attitude will help build these relationships.
 Through collaboration people share ideas, release their egos and build credibility and trust.